 Serves as ex-officio member of all committees except the candidate qualifications committee.

-Monitors and guides the activities of state officers and committee chairmen in the fulfillment of their duties.
+Monitors and guides the activities of state officers and committee chairs in the fulfillment of their duties.

 Leads in the development of goals for the biennium and presents these goals to the executive board and the membership.